nityanandmathur/diex/README.md

 > **Note:** Input folders must be separated by spaces.

-* To create a t-SNE visualization, use the following command:
+* To create a UMAP visualization, use the following command:

 ```bash
 diex <folder 1> .. <folder N>